 Sports fraternity salutes essential service providers engaged in fight against COVID-19

+Cricket icon Sachin Tendulkar urged the people to continue to stay disciplined.
+"Today India came together even while staying in our homes.
+While we are at home there are many who are selflessly performing their duties.
+Thank you to each one of you for putting us before yourself.The discipline & commitment we showed today needs to continue," he tweeted.

 The Olympic-bound athletes such as weightlifter Mira Bai Chanu and sprinter Hima Das also joined the people of the country in the appreciation act as they were also seen clapping from the SAI centre in Patiala.
 Star woman wrestler Vinesh Phogat also posted a video of her mother beating a steel plate with a big spoon.
 In another tweet, she posted, "Salute to all those who are working tirelessly.
 What a feeling to see India on a united front against this battle.!! " Shooter Heena Sidhu also shared a video, shot from the balcony of her house, along with a tweet which read, "Here is the video from my balcony!
 What atmosphere!!
 "Thankyou everyone for fighting back and our heartfelt appreciation to all those who are fighting this disease by putting their lives on the line."
-PTI AT AT PDS PDS
+Wrestler Babita Phogat shared pictures with her family, clapping and holding plates in their hands.

+"I took a determined step to stop spread of COVID-19 by staying at home.
+I thank sanitation/health/transport/police workers and military officers by clapping and ringing bell," she tweeted.
+Golfer Sharmila Nicollet was amazed at the unity Indians showed and suggested extension of lockdown.

+"Incredible to see so many people in India come out of their houses/balconies clapping, making sounds with thaalis & ghantis for 15 mins to thank doctors, medical staff, police, officials across the globe.
+Now India needs to go on a complete lockdown and extend," she tweeted.
+In another tweet she castigated the people who came out in numbers after 5:05pm to celebreate the success of janta curfew..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)